starpit/spnl/docs/about.md

 may pull data from either stdin or a filesystem.
 These are not yet feature flagged, but that should happen soon.
 The key operations here are:

-- `ask prompt`: which takes a prompt to be displayed on the local terminal, and returns the message the user typed in response
 - `read filepath`: which takes a file path and returns the contents of that file.
 - `take N`: which assumes the given content is a set of line-based